tbrowder/moving-checklist/README.md

 ### Completed

+- [x] 4 Oct, Joe's Pools installed new salt generator, invoice and receipt copies sent to Jan
+- [x] 4 Oct, texted at 0830; Mike came about 0915, checked systems,
+      sent me a worst-case estimate of $500.
+I sent to Jan with info on situation, I paid Mike in advance for the fix
+- [x] replace 4 windows - 4 Oct, another found bad, ordered and paid for in advance, paid receipt sent to Jan
 - [x] check new storage lock key, if it works, Ace at BWB has two more keys they are holding for me - 2 Oct, it works, get from Ace tomorrow 4 Oct, Ace, got storage keys (2), plus three keys for Fairpointe storage